A pothead walks into an appliance store and asks the owner, "How much for that TV set in the window?"

 After seven shmitos, 49 years, comes the 50th year known as Yovel or Jubilee.
 This year has all of the laws of a regular shmitah year, plus all slaves are set free and all fields sols are returned to their ancestral owner.

 According to Jewish law, only a man can sell himself as a slave, never a woman.

 Though his children were not sold into slavery, the master is obligated to support them throughout the ordeal (Rashi).
 Hence in a sense, they too are under his authority.

 This is referring to a situation where the non-Jew is living in the Holy Land under the jurisdiction of a Jewish State, and hence is obliged by the Torah law.

 According to Jewish law, if there is a father with means, he has the first responsibility to set his son free since he is closest in kin.
-Which only exacerbates the previous question why the Torah emits the mention of a father.
+Which only exacerbates the previous question of why the Torah omits the mention of a father.

 One possible answer is that according to natural circumstances, it is the most unlikely that the slave himself will find the means to set himself free.
 For if he would have any money he would not be forced to sell himself for the sake of money.
 Hence the Torah gives that option last since it is the most unusual.